BACHELOR OF ARTS PUBLIC ADMINISTRATION AND GOVERNANCE COURSE LIST

 This course encourages learners to think critically about Canada's political system by focusing on how different levels of governments respond to issues of equity and human rights.
 How are issues such as race, disability, religion, gender, sexual orientation and Aboriginal Status dealt with?
 Why have governments recognized rights in certain areas but not others?
 When rights appear to conflict, how are conflicting rights balanced and then justified?

-+ 2 Professionally-related Course & 1 Lower Level Liberal Studies Course
++ 2 Professionally-related Course and 1 Lower Level Liberal Studies Course

 The principal focus of this course is municipal institutions, particularly in the Greater Toronto Area.
 Topics discussed include local government and democratic theory, the impact of urbanization and "globalization," political and administrative structures, provincial-municipal relations, local finance, and the influence of major actors such as business, labour and citizens groups.
 The course will end with a study of the major challenges in achieving healthy and sustainable cities.

 PPA703 - Dispute Resolution in an Aboriginal Context